 Residential Permit Parking Policy

-The Policy was approved by Council on November 26, 2018, and acts as an overarching document on where permit parking may be applied in the city.
-It includes criteria involved for residential permit parking to be approved and service level standards for applying permit parking.
-The Policy is supported by a Residential Permit Parking Process and Guidelines that document how to enact the Policy.
+The Residential Permit Parking Policy was approved by Council on November 26, 2018 and acts as an overarching document that establishes guiding principles, responsibilities, and the level of service that will be applied towards permit parking in St Albert.
+It includes criteria for residential permit parking to be approved and is supported by a Residential Permit Parking Process and Guidelines that document how to enact the Policy.

 Process and Guidelines

 The Residential Permit Parking Process and Guidelines provide a uniform and consistent approach for the initiation, assessment, public engagement and implementation of Residential Permit Parking.

 Within the Process and Guidelines, residents may find:

 - Conditions/requirements for the implementation of permit parking

 - Steps involved for applying Residential Permit Parking, including Assessment, Approval and Implementation